 - Add the dried herbs, salt, and flour, whisking to incorporate.
 Whisk in ½ cup of milk, scraping up all the bits of flour.

 - Next add the remaining milk, broth, and nutritional yeast, and bring to a boil.

 - Add the pasta, reduce to a simmer, and cook until the pasta is tender, about 10 minutes.

 See how simple that is?
 I just love easy soup recipes like this one.
 The herbs and veggies provide so much flavor, and the flour/milk combo makes it irresistibly creamy.

 You can probably tell from the photos how thick this soup is, right?
-It’s like a chowder, but with a fraction of the fat.
-Now, that’s my kind of soup!
+It's like a chowder, but with a fraction of the fat!

-I hope you enjoy this Creamy Vegetable Noodle Soup!
+I hope you enjoy this Creamy Vegetable Noodle Soup as much as we do!
 If you try it please do come back and leave a comment below with your feedback and a star rating.

 And be sure to grab a copy of The Meatless Monday Family Cookbook.
 It truly is full of great recipes for every day of the week, whether you're cooking for a family or just for yourself!